Who are our mediators?

 Mediators engage in a structured, supervised program and participate in advanced workshops on topics such as discrimination, small claims, housing, and family mediation.

 Are you interested in volunteering with CMCRI?

-If you are interested in mediating with us, you must have at least 30 hours of mediation training.
+If you are interested in mediating with us, you must have at least 40 hours of mediation training.
 On a case-by-case basis we accept volunteer mediators.
-Contact us to meet with the Director of Operations about your experience, interest, and availability.
+Contact us to meet with our staff about your experience, interest, and availability.
 You will be asked to fill out a volunteer application and to provide CMCRI with a copy of your training certificate.
 All new mediators go through the background CMCRI process of observation and co-mediation before becoming a lead mediator.

 If you are interested in mediating with us, but have not received basic mediation training, please contact us about our next training.

 I hope...that mankind will at length, as they call themselves reasonable creatures, have reason and sense enough to settle their differences without cutting throats; for in my opinion there never was a good war, or a bad peace.

 CMCRI is committed to providing services for all persons regardless of race, color, religion, gender, national origin, age, physical and/or mental disability, sexual orientation, or veteran status.